 (2) The advice is to be given no later than 14 days after the occurrence of the matter referred to in that subsection.

-[Section 40A inserted by No. 35 of 2010 s.
+[Section 40A inserted: No. 35 of 2010 s.
 149.]

 40. Surrender of documents

 (1) Where the licence, exemption or temporary permit granted to any person, or a registration effected in the name of any person, is revoked or suspended he shall, on demand, forthwith surrender that licence, document of exemption or temporary permit, and any certificate relating to the registration, to the Council.